xrdocs-staging/8000/_blogs/2024-12-03-your-filename.md

 - Cisco 8000 QOS scheduling and buffering
 - Cisco 8000 shaping & buffering
 - behaviour on Bundle ports
-- Cisco 8000 policing behaviour and its aggregate behaviour on Bundle ports
+- Cisco 8000 policing behaviour and behaviour on Bundle ports

 ## Silicon One (SiOne) NPU Architecture